Tamsin Egerton

-Tamsin Olivia Egerton (born Tamsin Olivia Egerton-Dick; 26 November 1988) is a British actress known for her roles as Chelsea Parker in the 2007 film St Trinian's, Holly Goodfellow in the 2005 film Keeping Mum, and Guinevere in the 2011 television series Camelot.
+Tamsin Olivia Egerton-Dick (born 26 November 1988) is an English actress.
+She is known for her roles as Chelsea Parker in the 2007 film St Trinian's, Holly Goodfellow in the 2005 film Keeping Mum and Guinevere in the 2011 television series Camelot, one of three different roles she played in TV series connected with Arthurian legends.

 Early life

-Egerton-Dick was born on 26 November 1988 in Surrey, England, to Michael Dick and wife Nicola Egerton.
+Egerton was born on 26 November 1988 in Surrey, to Michael Dick and his wife Nicola Egerton.
 Her father is a businessman.

-She began her acting career at age 6, following her older sister, Sophia, to a local youth theatre.
-Egerton-Dick attended the independent Ditcham Park School in Hampshire, where she reports experiencing bullying due to being a child actor.
+She began her acting career at age 6, following her older half-sister in a local youth theatre.
+Egerton attended the independent Ditcham Park School near Petersfield in Hampshire.

 Career

-In 2001, she played Mary Lennox (as a child) in a Royal Shakespeare Company musical production of The Secret Garden, and appeared as young Morgaine in the television miniseries The Mists of Avalon.
+In 2001, Egerton began acting professionally when she played Mary Lennox in a Royal Shakespeare Company musical production of The Secret Garden, and appeared as young Morgaine in the television miniseries The Mists of Avalon.
 She soon chose to shorten her surname to Egerton to improve her career prospects.
 The following year she played Princess Elenora in the children's television series Sir Gadabout: The Worst Knight in the Land.